 - A Hybrid Approach

-There are companies who approach the matter of buying portfolios of buy-to-lets by combining the above.
+There are companies that approach the matter of buying portfolios of buy-to-lets by combining the above.
 They will have the cash in reserve to buy a portfolio outright (for a certain discount) but will also auction the properties on your behalf to specialist investors for market value.
-The reason they can do this is that they are specialised and well connected in the investment industry.
+The reason they can do this is that they are specialised and well-connected in the investment industry.

 Selling a Property Portfolio - Conclusions